 Overall, the role of a family solicitor is to advocate for their clients and help them navigate the legal process to achieve the best possible outcome for their case.

 A: In child custody cases in North Carolina, the court may order one party to pay the attorney fees of the other party if it finds that one party has significantly greater financial resources than the other.
 This is known as an award of attorney fees.
 The purpose of an award of attorney fees is to ensure that both parties have access to legal representation, even if one party has more financial resources than the other.

-In family court issues, Helton, Cody & Associates, PLLC, has years of expertise defending clients in Lenoir, North Carolina.
+In family court issues, Law Office of Lyndon R. Helton, PLLC, has years of expertise defending clients in Lenoir, North Carolina.
 Our staff also draws from a deep reservoir of expertise to manage a variety of situations, from intricate child custody battles to multidimensional high-net-worth divorce matters.
 When you choose our company to represent you, we take the time to get to know you and your case.
 This allows us to offer the sympathetic and client-centered legal advice you require in these trying circumstances.

 A consultation with our team could mean the difference between safety and quality of life for you and your family in the future.
-If you are experiencing difficulties with your family law case, reach out to our family lawyers at Helton, Cody & Associates, PLLC, to make sure that your case is being handled by the best attorneys for the job.
+If you are experiencing difficulties with your family law case, reach out to our family lawyers at Law Office of Lyndon R. Helton, PLLC, to make sure that your case is being handled by the best attorneys for the job.